 Our cattle are kept in herds on pasture.
 They develop strong immune systems naturally, without the use of antibiotics.
 They also gain weight at a natural rate without supplements.
-Our cattle are Certified Grassfed by the American Grassfed Association, Certified Humane, rated a Step 4 in the Global Animal Partnership, and Certified EOV by the Savory Institute.
+Our cattle are Certified Grassfed by the American Grassfed Association, Certified Humane, and Certified EOV by the Savory Institute.

 The unnatural diet fed to conventional beef is not only unhealthy for their digestive systems, but these grains also come from industrial monoculture crop systems.
 Commodity grain is produced using industrial agriculture methods, like pesticides, chemical fertilizers, tillage, and GMOs.
 Conventional grain production further degrades soils and our environment.
 In addition, the “runoff” of enormous amounts of concentrated manure from CAFOs has been found to pollute neighboring ecosystems and waterways.

 Our cattle are part of a multi-species, holistic grazing system that uses animal impact to actually support healthy, robust ecosystems.
 Managed grazing of grassfed cattle speeds up plant growth, encourages water percolation, aerates the soil, and adds nutrients back to the land through manure.
 Cattle grazing sets natural cycles in motion, improving the productivity of land even beyond what it would be as inactive pasture.